This article appears for archival purposes. Any events, programs and/or initiatives mentioned may no longer be applicable.

 Vitamin-C

-When winter hits and illness starts to spread people quickly stock up on vitamin C supplements that claim to help prevent colds and flu by supercharging the body with vitamin C and other nutrients.
+When winter hits and illness start to spread people quickly stock up on vitamin C supplements that claim to help prevent colds and flu by supercharging the body with vitamin C and other nutrients.
 While this is a popular over-the-counter treatment, the truth is that it isn’t that effective.
 While there have been many studies on the efficacy of vitamin C on its own, immune system booster supplements have had zero published clinical trials.
 Research into vitamin C suggests that its reputation as an immune system booster is vastly overstated.
 Doctors suggest that the zinc content in vitamin C boosters is what people are benefiting from when they do feel better after taking these boosts.
 If you’re looking to stock up on something that will help guard you against the onslaught of winter illnesses, cut out the middleman and get some zinc tablets.

 Article by Austin Brietta